dbhinton/hm-case-study/README.md

 __generate_drive_thru_scatterplot__: generates a scatter plot of arrival time vs total time for all orders.
 __generate_pickup_order_time_scatterplot__: generates a scatter plot of pickup time vs order time for all orders.
 __order_count_by_hour__: returns the count of orders by hour of arrival time.

+## Conclusion
+Some of the things I noticed about the data was:
+- Store 1501142 and 1501144 have identical data.
+I would be curious to know more about why that is.
+My inital thought is that it's an error, so I would probably not use this as I think it may be unreliable, and lead to incorrect conclusions/analysis.
+- I was interested to know what the relationship was betwen order time and pickup time so I made a scatterplot illustrating that.
+Overall there seems to be a moderate pattern in how long one spends ordering and picking up an order.
+I would be curious to abo
+- The Count of Orders by Hour chart shows that there is a high concentration of orders between 6AM and 9AM which tells me that a lot of people go to this restaurant before work.
+This insinuates to me that this place serves breakfast.
+I would be interested to know what days have the highest customer counts.